 Bio and headshot coming soon.

-Major Jonathan E. Sundman serves as a strategic planner in the contingency plans division at United States Strategic Command in Omaha, Nebraska.
+Lieutenant Colonel Jonathan E. Sundman serves as a branch chief in the contingency plans division at United States Strategic Command in Omaha, Nebraska.
 His primary area of expertise is nuclear security.
 In nearly a decade of flying experience, he has conducted emergency security response, movement escort, and search and rescue missions in both Montana and North Dakota.
 Jonathan holds a Bachelor of Science in electrical engineering from Embry-Riddle Aeronautical University and graduate degrees in Christian Studies from Crown College and Operations Management from the Air Force Institute of Technology.
 He also holds a graduate certificate in nuclear weapons effects, policy, and proliferation from the School of Advanced Nuclear Deterrence Studies.
 His latest research evaluates the efficacy of emerging technologies to increase the lethality of nuclear transportation security forces.